-Numerous Capitol Police officers, National Guard troops who responded to riot test positive for coronavirus
+Numerous Capitol Police officers who responded to riot test positive for coronavirus

 Suarez and Todisco were released after posting bond, according to media reports.

 In Muskogee, Okla., Andrew Ericson was arrested Friday on trespassing and disorderly conduct charges.
 He allegedly sent photos and live-streamed video of himself inside House Speaker Nancy Pelosi’s conference room, according to an FBI affadavit, and was reportedly seen taking a beer from the speaker’s refrigerator.
-Garret A. Miller of Dallas County, Tex., also was arrested on trespassing and disorderly conduct charges after allegedly posting photos of himself in the Capitol rotunda on Facebook and commenting on one, “just wanted to incriminate myself a little, lol,” according to court records.
+Garret A. Miller of Dallas County, Tex., also was arrested on trespassing and disorderly conduct charges after allegedly posting photos of himself in the Capitol Rotunda on Facebook and commenting on one, “just wanted to incriminate myself a little, lol,” according to court records.

 Kevin Strong, an FAA employee in San Bernardino, Calif., could be seen on a national news broadcast on Jan.
 6, and co-workers reported him, according to court records.
 When interviewed by the FBI, Strong acknowledged he was inside the Capitol and provided agents “photos and videos he took from within the Capitol” and told them he “adheres strongly to QAnon ideology,” an FBI affidavit states.
 QAnon is an extremist ideology based on false claims that the FBI has deemed a domestic terrorism threat.